 At lunchtime the following day, as his car pulled into Downing Street for the first time, London was bathed in brilliant sunshine.
 Britain, Blair had once said, must be a “young country” again.
 And as the new prime minister shook hands with the lines of Labour activists waving their Union Jacks, there was a palpable sense that something had changed.

-Three months later, on Sunday 31 August, Blair was in his constituency home in the north-east of England when he heard the terrible news that Diana, Princess of Wales had been killed in a car crash in Paris.
+Three months later, on Sunday 31 August, Blair was in his constituency home in the north-east of England when he heard the terrible news that Princess Diana had been killed in a car crash in Paris.
 Almost immediately his thoughts turned to what he would say, scribbling some thoughts on the back of an envelope.
 Among them was a phrase suggested by his press chief, Alastair Campbell, that came to capture the public’s relationship with the dead woman.
 “She was,” he told the cameras that morning, “the people’s princess.”

 Later, Blair himself admitted that it sounded like “something from another age.
 And corny.
 And over the top.”
 But it caught the public imagination for a reason.
 For in the next few days, the popular reaction to Diana’s death escalated to a point when few people could remember a precedent.